Accessibility Tools

 Fire safety

-HMO's have a higher risk of fire than single family dwellings due to increased occupancy, multiple ignition sources, vulnerable occupants, poor construction and lack of fire prevention measures.
+HMOs have a higher risk of fire than single family dwellings due to increased occupancy, multiple ignition sources, vulnerable occupants, poor construction and lack of fire prevention measures.

 Fire safety is included in the Housing Health and Safety Rating System (HHSRS) and is inspected by the Council.